Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/type-explanations.md

 ### Cellular3D

-[`Cellular3D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Cellular3D.java) is an implementation of [`Noise3D`](#noise3d) which creates `Cell`s, large areas with the same value, instead of sooth Perlin-like gradients.
+[`Cellular3D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Cellular3D.java) is an implementation of [`Noise3D`](#noise3d) specialized to have polyhedral blobs of constant value, instead of smooth, constantly changing values.
 It has these additional methods:

 - `.cell(x: double, y: double, z: double): Cell`{: .language-kube #cellular3d-cell }: Gets the `Cell` at the given x-y-z point. `Cell` is an object with the following methods:
     - `.x()`{: .language-kube }: The x 'coordinate' of the cell